openstax/webview/README.md

 ## Development and Building

-Below are instructions for optimizing the site and a layout of how the code is organized.
+Below are instructions for hosting and building the site and a layout of how the code is organized.

 ### Hosting Yourself